Wallasey History Tour

 Part of the History Tour series

-Builth Wells History Tour offers an insight into the fascinating history of the town of Builth Wells in Powys.
-Authors Mal Morrison and Rob Warlow guide us around its well-known streets and buildings, showing how its famous landmarks used to look and how they have changed over the years, as well as exploring its lesser-known sights and hidden corners.
-With the help of a handy location map, readers are invited to follow a timeline of events and discover for themselves the changing face of Builth Wells.
+Wallasey History Tour offers a fascinating glimpse into the past of this town on the Wirral Peninsula.
+Local author Ian Collard guides readers around its streets and buildings, showing how its famous landmarks used to look and how they have changed across the centuries, as well as exploring some of its lesser-known sights and hidden corners.
+This pocket-sized guide reveals how the town has altered and highlights the way of life for past generations.
+With the help of a handy location map, readers are invited to discover for themselves the changing face of Wallasey.

 Part of the History Tour series